johndoe31415/avrgeigerctr/README.md

 # avrgeigerctr
-This is an AVR-based Geiger Counter that works with the Russian-build very nice SI-8B pancake probe.
+This is an AVR-based Geiger Counter with USB counting output that works with the Russian-build very nice SI-8B pancake probe.
 I had originally built that circuit in 2013 and also [made a YouTube video about it](https://www.youtube.com/watch?v=VTvxW6B8epQ), but revisited the whole thing in 2018 and re-built the entire circuit (albeit re-using some of the components).
 Notably the tube current is now not exceeding the specifications anymore (in my early design I used a 10 MOhm resistor, now it's 30 MOhms) and replaced the feedback by a LM311 comparator.
 The updated schematic is also included.

 It uses a Tiny13 as a SMPS controller (actually a dead simple one) with a fixed frequency of around 5 kHz.
 The Tiny2313 does the counting and conversion to